 Follicular Unit Transplantation

-Follicular Unit Transplantation (FUT) also known as ‘strip’ is a procedure where hair is transplanted from the permanent zone, the area in the back and sides of the scalp where hair is more resistant to balding, to the bald or balding areas of the scalp.
-This is accomplished using naturally-occurring groups of 1, 2, 3, or 4 hairs, called follicular units.
-After the patient’s scalp is anesthetized, the doctor removes a strip of tissue from the donor area, an area within the permanent zone, and, once extracted, the donor strip is cut into many individual follicular units using microscopic dissection techniques.
+Follicular Unit Transplantation (FUT), also known as the ‘strip’ procedure, is performed when hair is transplanted from the permanent zones in the back and sides of the scalp to the bald or balding areas of the scalp.
+This is accomplished in groups of one to four hairs, referred to as follicular units.
+After the patient’s scalp is anesthetized, the doctor removes a strip of tissue from the donor area within the permanent zone before cutting the graft into many individual follicular units using microscopic dissection.
 As these follicular unit grafts are being prepared, the doctor makes tiny holes in the scalp, called recipient sites, where the grafts are placed.

-“Trichophytic” donor closure technique (“tricho”) provides improved camouflage of a linear donor scar in Follicular Unit Transplantation (FUT).
-Normally, in FUT, the surrounding hair easily covers the scar.
-For some patients with very short hairstyles, the resulting donor scar may be visible.
-With the trichophytic closure technique one of the wound edges is effectively trimmed to create a slight beveled edge this allows the edges to overlap each other and the hair to grow directly through the donor scar.
+The trichophytic donor closure technique (“tricho”) improves coverage around a linear donor scar created with Follicular Unit Transplantation (FUT).
+In FUT, the surrounding hair can easily covers the scar, but for patients with very short hairstyles, the resulting donor scar may remain visible.
+With the trichophytic closure technique, one of the wound edges is effectively trimmed to create a slight beveled edges that overlap each other, so the hair can grow directly through the donor scar.
 This can significantly improve the appearance of the donor area in patients who wear their hair very short.

 The trichophytic donor closure can be used on patients who have had previous hair transplant procedures and are looking for improvement in the camouflage of their donor scar.
-It is also used in patients in their first hair restoration procedure.
+It is also used for patients undergoing their first hair restoration procedure.
 It is particularly useful in repair or corrective work.

 Follicular Unit Extraction (FUE)